CAN-SPAM Act of 2003 (S. 877) Compliance

 Our organization reserves the right to reject and remove any email address from the system if it is in violation of any of the above or if it is suspected of being a blacklist “feeler” address.
-Our organization may also impose a Prospect Opt-In requirement for Sponsors with large lists of Prospects.
+Our organization may also impose a Prospect Opt-In requirement for clients with large lists of prospects.

-Our organization has the right to actively review its Sponsors’ subscriber lists and email for potential Spam.
-If our organization suspects any customers to be spamming, it will issue a warning, and if the activities are serious enough, our organization will take action immediately.
-If our organization has any reason to believe the Sponsor, despite warning being given, threatens to or is continuing to send Spam, then our staff may take action immediately, including, but not limited to, disabling the Sponsor’s account.
+Our organization has the right to actively review its clients’ subscriber lists (also referred to as a Member Database in the IN Dashboard) and email for potential Spam.
+If our organization suspects any clients to be spamming, it will issue a warning, and if the activities are serious enough, our organization will take action immediately.
+If our organization has any reason to believe the client, despite warning being given, threatens to or is continuing to send Spam, then our staff may take action immediately, including, but not limited to, disabling the client’s account.

-Our organization does not attempt to censor any content or curtail the business of its Sponsors.
+Our organization does not attempt to censor any content or curtail the business of its clients.
 However, Spam activities do not fall within use authorized by our organization and will not be tolerated.

 Questions regarding this Spam Policy should be directed to the IndustryNewsletters website by selecting the “Contact Us” tab or by calling us at (240) 408-4002.